 Yes, Wave Financial’s accounting software really is free, as advertised.
 It includes a good mix of features and is well suited for service-based businesses that are just starting out or plan to remain small.
 Specifically, it's a good fit for the self-employed – entrepreneurs, freelancers and consultants – and very small businesses with 10 or fewer employees that have limited or no inventory.

-In the past, you had to pay extra to receive prioritized customer service, but that program has been eliminated, and all customer service is now ticket-based and provided for free.
+In the past, you had to pay extra to receive prioritized customer service, but that program has been eliminated, and all customer service is now e-mail-based and provided for free.
 Like other accounting software, if you add ancillary services, such as credit card processing and payroll, those cost extra.
-Here's more detail on these factors:
+Here's more detail on Wave pricing:

-- Credit card processing.
+- Online credit card processing for invoices costs 2.9 percent plus 30 cents per transaction.
 If you want to accept invoice payments online, you need to use Wave's credit card processing service.
-It charges a flat rate of 2.9 percent plus 30 cents per transaction, and there are no additional fees and no contracts.
+It charges a flat rate for the transaction and there are no account fees and no contracts.
 This rate is the same as FreshBooks and is comparable to the 2.9 to 3.4 percent plus 25 cents that QuickBooks charges for processing.
 However, other accounting software providers give you the option of using other processors, which may be an important consideration if you're already working with a processor.

-- Payroll.
-Payroll services aren't included with the software, but you can add it to the program for $20 or $35 per month (depending on your state) plus $4 per employee per month.
+- Payroll costs $20 to $35 per month plus $4 per employee per month.
+Payroll services aren't included with the software, but you can add it to the program for $20 or $35 per month (depending on your state) plus $4 per month for each employee or independent contractor.
 This price is comparable to QuickBooks Online's Enhanced Payroll service, which costs $19 per month plus $2 per employee per month.
-However, some accounting software programs include payroll services in the subscription price.
-For example, Xero's $30 plan includes payroll services for up to five employees.

 Ease of use

 It's easy to use Wave Accounting, and it's even easier to get started.
-You can create an account in seconds by entering your email address and desired password (or you can register using your Google account).
+You can create an account in seconds by entering your email address and setting a password (or you can register using your Google, Yahoo or ADP credentials).

 After signing up, you can customize your account by filling out your company name and business type, which Wave uses to create a dashboard that suits your needs.
 In addition, you'll enter your contact information, such as your business address and phone number, so that this information automatically appears on invoices and other documents.